Professor Terry Haines

 - Development of another novel randomised controlled trail research design for the context of evaluating the effectiveness of different knowledge translation strategies across multiple context areas.

 - Development of a new statistical analysis approach for the evaluation of screening tool predictive accuracy where the outcome of interest is a recurrent event.

 - Identifying design-related bias in evaluations of screening tools that lead to a 20% overestimation of the accuracy individual tools.

-He has received over $18 million in research funding, published over 230 peer-reviewed manuscripts including papers in journals the calibre of The Lancet, BMJ, JAMA Internal Medicine, PLoS Medicine, and BMC Medicine.
-He has supervised 16 PhD, 1 DPsych, and 1 Research Masters student through to completion.
+He has received over $75 million in research funding, published over 330 peer-reviewed manuscripts including papers in journals the calibre of The Lancet, BMJ, JAMA Internal Medicine, PLoS Medicine, and BMC Medicine.
+He has supervised over 30 Higher degree research students through to completion.
 He has twice been awarded the NHMRC Excellence Award and has received the SACS Consulting Award for leadership in the Victorian State Government Sector.
 He has previously served as President of the Australia New Zealand Falls Prevention Society, Chair of the Australian Physiotherapy Association - Physiotherapy Research Foundation Grant Review Committee, and convenor of the inaugural Victorian Allied Health Research Conference (2014) and convenor of the Australia New Zealand Falls Prevention Conference (2016).

 Fields of Expertise

 - Research design and analysis

 - Prevention of accidental falls by older adults